parklez/blog/_posts/2025-10-02-interview-experience-with-hennge.md

 **Having no doubt about the business AND their products will help you wonders during your interview, trust me.**

-Doing reputation research is also important as a way to balance out good and bad opinions about the company so you don't find yourself in a place you wouldn't want to be as far as expections go.
+Doing reputation research is also important as a way to balance out good and bad opinions about the company so you don't find yourself in a place you wouldn't want to be as far as expectations go.